Rexarrior/docx_to_md/memory-bank/progress.md

 ## Current Status
 - Architecture design has been completed
 - Document model classes have been implemented
-- DocxParser has been implemented and tested
+- DocxParser has been implemented and enhanced to preserve document flow
+- Table detection issue has been resolved
 - Ready to begin implementing MarkdownWriter

 ## What Works